lodeguns/FuzzyAdaptiveBinarization/README.md

 Here a simple visual test on the [theta-dataset](/theta-dataset) for our 3 methods **A2,A3,A4** with respect 4 traditional binarization methods (note Global Th is the Otsu method):
 ![alt text](/res0.png)

-Instead here, the CNN predictions of the images above for 2 CNNs: Le-Net5 and [RED-Net](https://github.com/ajgallego/document-image-binarization).
+Instead here, the CNN binary predictions of the images above for 2 CNNs: [Le-Net5](/CNN-Binarization) and [RED-Net](https://github.com/ajgallego/document-image-binarization).

 ![letnetrednet](/lenetrednet.png)